-God himself, in the person of his incarnate son, Jesus Christ, came to do what no man could ever do, to bring healing, to bring salvation, and to do so at infinite cost to himself.
+God himself, in the person of his incarnate son, Jesus Christ, came to do what no man could ever do.
+To bring healing.
+To bring healing.

+To bring salvation.
+And to do so at infinite cost to himself.
 He himself, says Peter, bore our sins in his body on the tree.

-By his wounds, you have been healed.
-It required a sin bearer so powerful that he could bear away such sin and bring the true healing of ultimate reconciliation between utterly unfaithful human beings and the utterly faithful God.
+[45:14] By his wounds, you have been healed.
+It required a sin bearer so powerful that he could bear away such sin.

-[ 20 : 46 ] We know that, don't we?
+And bring the true healing of ultimate reconciliation between utterly unfaithful human beings.
+And the utterly faithful God.
+We know that, don't we?

 We know that it must be.
 It can only be the one who is sinned against in a relationship when that relationship breaks due to unrighteousness, due to unfaithfulness.
 It's only the one sinned against who can offer true reconciliation.

-It's got to be that one who can invite the unfaithful one back and they're the one who will bear that vast and bitter burden of the cost of forgiveness.
+It's got to be that one who can invite the unfaithful one back.
+And they're the one who will bear that vast and bitter burden of the cost of forgiveness.

-forgiveness.
 There's no such thing as cheap forgiveness.
 That's why real forgiveness is such a rare, rare thing in our world.
 It's a costly, costly thing to forgive deep, deep wounds.

-But God himself in Jesus Christ his son shed his own infinitely precious blood to bring true healing ultimate reconciliation with a God who created us.
+[46:23] But God himself, in Jesus Christ his Son, shed his own infinitely precious blood to bring true healing.
+Ultimate reconciliation with a God who created us.

-So great was his faithfulness, so great is his love.
+So great was his faithfulness.
+So great is his love.
 He came to bring us healing.
-And so that means according to Peter, secondly, that Jesus came into this world to bring us health, the true health of ultimate righteousness.
+And so that means, according to Peter, secondly, that Jesus came into this world to bring us health.

-[ 22:04] Jesus came to make all things right again.
-His coming heralds the dawning of a new day of life as it was meant to be, where righteousness, where rightness reigns, that is right relationship with God and therefore with all men.
+The true health of ultimate righteousness.
+Jesus came to make all things right again.
+His coming heralds the dawning of a new day of life as it was meant to be.

-He came, says Peter, that we might die to sin and live to righteousness, not just to deal with the symptoms of the world's disease, but to bring total restoration of God's righteousness, to undo the curse of our separation from God, the curse that turned God's face away from us, left us floundering in our own mess, and he came to make all things right again, and right forever.
+Where righteousness, where rightness reigns.
+That is, right relationship with God and therefore with all men.
+He came, says Peter, that we might die to sin and live to righteousness.

+Not just to deal with the symptoms of the world's disease, but to bring total restoration of God's righteousness.
+To undo the curse of our separation from God.

+[47:33] The curse that turned God's face away from us.
+Left us floundering in our own mess.
+And he came to make all things right again.

-That's what God's righteousness is, it's his rightness, everything put right at the root cause of wrong, so that the fruit of that righteousness is at the heart of this universe and begins to show itself everywhere again.
+And right forever.
+That's what God's righteousness is.
+It's his rightness.
+Everything put right at the root cause of wrong.
+So that the fruit of that righteousness then is at the heart of this universe.

+And begins to show itself everywhere again.
+Somebody who has terminal heart failure.
+They're weak.
+They're pale.

-Somebody who has terminal heart failure, they're weak, they're pale, they're blue, they get bloated, they're breathless, they're sick, but if they receive a heart transplant and from the center of their body the strength begins to come back, the color comes back, breath comes back, life comes back to their body.
+They're blue.
+They get bloated.
+They're breathless.
+They're sick.
+But if they receive a heart transplant.
+And from the center of their body, the strength begins to come back.

+The color comes back.
+Breath comes back.
+Life comes back to their body.
 It's nothing less than the rebirth of this universe that the prophets longed for.

-We heard being read earlier, in that day said Isaiah the wilderness shall be glad, the desert shall sing and bloom abundantly, it will rejoice with joy and singing, the ears of the deaf will be unstopped, the eyes of the blind will be opened, and sorrow and sighing will flee away forever because God will come and save you.
+[48:38] We heard being read earlier.
+In that day, said Isaiah, the wilderness shall be glad.
+The desert shall sing and bloom abundantly.
+It will rejoice with joy and singing.

+The ears of the deaf will be unstopped.
+The eyes of the blind will be opened.
+And sorrow and sighing will flee away forever.
+Because God will come and save you.

-[24:12] Now that is real health, ultimate rightness, righting all that is wrong in this dark world, and that is what the prophets promised was to come.
+Now that is real health.
+Ultimate rightness.
+Writing all that is wrong in this dark world.
+And that is what the prophets promised was to come.